 If you have a small plastic pool, then you can use a camping-style tarp to cover the pool when it is not in use.
 Don’t forget to use some bricks or pavers to weigh the tarp down so that it does not blow away.
 Just like a full-sized pool, a cover can really help in keeping leaves, bugs, bees, and other debris out of your kiddie pool.

 Here is one of our favorite kiddie pools that has its own fitted cover that makes putting in on super easy.
 Also, a tarp for any other kiddie pool that needs covering.

 Another great kiddie pool parent hack is to set the kiddie pool up within a protected area that is covered.
-Using a screen canopy can both help to keep the pool clean and also provide much needed shade for the children to play extended hours.
+Using a screen canopy can both help to keep the pool clean and also provide much-needed shade for the children to play for extended hours.
 This is hands-down the best way to keep your kiddie pool clean and free of debris.
 Be sure to get the appropriate size for your kiddie pool to fit within.

 One easy way to ensure the kiddie pool water stays clean is to remove the floating debris like bugs, leaves, and other dirt.
 Simply use a handheld net each day to remove the debris.
 Remember, there is no pool skimmer like a bigger pool, so this must be done by hand.

 How many times do the kids get in and out of the kiddie pool?
 Lots!
 And each time they exit and enter the pool they bring new debris on their feet.
 Simply set this feet cleaner outside the pool and have the kids step thru it before getting into the pool!
 Make it a pool party game!

 Regularly clean debris from the bottom of the kiddie pool